marcoalopez/GrainSizeTools/DOCS/getting_started.md

 dataset['Area', 'diameters']  # select columns 'Area' and 'diameters'
 ```

-If the dataset imported does no contain the diameters of the grains but the sectional areas, we can estimate the apparent diameters using the equivalent circular diameter formula which is:
+If the dataset imported does no contain the diameters of the grains but the sectional areas, we can estimate the apparent diameters using the equivalent circular diameter (ECD) formula which is:

-$d = 2 \cdot \sqrt{areas / \pi}$
+ECD = 2 * √(area / π)

 and store them in a new column.
 For this, we write in the console: